What is cystitis?

 - Increase water consumption: An abundant urination facilitates the expulsion of microorganisms.

-Diagnosis an treatment of cystitis
+Diagnosis of cystitis

 Before the appearance of symptoms that presuppose the existence of an inflammation of the bladder, the first thing to do is to visit the doctor or specialist who, through analysis, will determine the causes of this inflammation.